Vy187/cyber_security_notes/Sec+ Notes.md

 #### Information Security
 Information security (infosec) protects data resources from unauthorized access, attack, theft, or damage.

-The systems used to store, transmit, and process data must demonstrate the properties of security and that secure information has three properties called the CIA Triad:
-    Three principles of security control and management.
-It’s known as the information security triad and referred to in reverse order as the AIC triad.
+$\color{#a5d6ff} {CIA\ Triad}$ refers to the three principles of security control and management or information security triad.
+Also referred to in reverse order as the AIC triad.
+The systems used to store, transmit, and process data must demonstrate the these three principles:

-* Confidentiality means that information can only be read by people who have been authorized to access it.
+* $\color{#a5d6ff} {Confidentiality}$-information can only be read by people who have been authorized to access it.
-* Integrity means that the data is stored and transferred as intended, and any modification is unauthorized unless explicitly authorized through proper channels.
+* $\color{#a5d6ff} {Integrity}$-data is stored and transferred as intended, and any modification is unauthorized unless explicitly authorized through proper channels.
-* Availability means that information is readily accessible to those authorized to view or modify it.
+* $\color{#a5d6ff} {Availability}$-information is readily accessible to those authorized to view or modify it.

-Non-repudiation means that the entity that sent a transmission or modified/created data remains associated with that data and cannot deny sending/creating/modifying that data.
+$\color{#a5d6ff} {Non-repudiation}$ is the entity that sent a transmission or modified/created data remains associated with that data and cannot deny sending/creating/modifying that data.

 #### Cybersecurity Framework
-Cybersecurity frameworks (CSF) are s*tandards, best practices, and guidelines for effective security risk management.
-Some frameworks are general, while others are specific to industry or technology types.*
+$\color{#a5d6ff} {Cybersecurity\ frameworks\ (CSF)}$ are standards, best practices, and guidelines for effective security risk management.
+Some frameworks are general, while others are specific to industry or technology types.

 Cybersecurity refers specifically to provisioning secure processing hardware and software.

-- The National Institute of Standards and Technology (NIST)‘s information security and cybersecurity tasks can be classified into five functions:
-    Develops computer security standards US federal agencies use and publishes cybersecurity best practice guides and research.
+The $\color{#a5d6ff} {National\ Institute\ of\ Standards\ and\ Technology\ (NIST)}$ develops computer security standards US federal agencies use and publishes cybersecurity best practice guides and research.
+The NIST‘s information security and cybersecurity tasks can be classified into five functions:

 * Identify—develop security policies and capabilities, evaluate risks, threats, and vulnerabilities, and recommend security controls to mitigate them.
 * Protect—procure/develop, install, operate, and decommission IT hardware and software assets with security as an embedded requirement of every stage of this operation's lifecycle.
 * Detect—perform ongoing, proactive monitoring to ensure that controls are effective and capable of protecting against new threats.